vinders/pandora_toolbox/_examples/01_base_window/README.md

 #### Fatal error management

 Now that the entry point is ready, we want it to be exception-safe.
-Unhandled C++ exceptions should be catched and displayed, to be informed about the actual problem (and possibly catch it at a higher level).
+Unhandled C++ exceptions should be catched and reported, to be informed about the actual problem (and possibly catch it at a higher level).
 A logging system could be a way to handle those exceptions.
 A modal message-box is another way, sometimes better (because non-tech people can see it too).

-Before catching exceptions, let's toy around with the MessageBox object first, to understand how it works.
+Before catching exceptions, let's play with the MessageBox object first, to understand how it works.
-The object is available in *'pandora_toolbox/video/include/message_box.h'*.
+The object is available in *'pandora_toolbox/video/include/video/message_box.h'*.
 Most header files of pandora_toolbox are well documented, and taking a look at them is a great way to learn how to use them.
 The documentation can also be generated with Doxygen in the form of web pages.
 In terms of readability and text alignment, looking at the header file may be a better option.